 Can you Freeze Blueberry Lemon Pancakes?

 Good news, pancakes are freezer friendly!
-Freeze cooked pancakes in zip-top bags for up to 3 months.
+Freeze your cooked pancakes in zip-top bags for up to 3 months.

 Happy prepping!